djey47/tduf/README.md

 ### Setting-up ###

+TDUF development can be made on Windows, Windows-WSL, Linux... your choice!

 * Clone this repository
 * To set-up Gradle: run *gradlew* script from command line
 * Import *build.gradle* file into your favourite IDE